 Marines can be assigned throughout the US and abroad.
 The Marine Corps has 17 locations in Arizona, California, D.C., Florida, Georgia, Hawaii, North Carolina, South Carolina, and Virginia.
 Marines may also be stationed on Navy ships and bases outside the US.

 The Marine Corps uses a progressive physical training program, which means you will build your strength and endurance over time.
 However, starting to condition yourself before training would make a significant difference.

 - Learning how to swim and tread water

 - Practicing incentive training exercises, such as push-ups and pull-ups

-Furthermore, go to your doctor and dentist to check if there are underlying conditions that would prevent you from passing the medical and dental examinations during Marine Corps basic training.
+Furthermore, go to your doctor and dentist to check for underlying conditions preventing you from passing the medical and dental examinations during Marine basic training.

-It is also a good idea to spend a few weeks studying basic drill and ceremony, memorizing Marine Corps ranks, and undergoing marksmanship training before enlistment.
+It is also a good idea to spend a few weeks studying basic drills and ceremonies, memorizing Marine Corps ranks, and undergoing marksmanship training before enlistment.

 - Driver’s license

 - Banking information (for direct deposit)

 Do not bring personal hygiene items or over-the-counter medication.
 Females will receive sanitary pads and tampons whenever needed, and doctors will issue drugs (including prescription medication) upon evaluation.